chas-academy/u10-business-idea-grupp-4-movies/README.md

 https://moviematcher.netlify.app/

 ## Why MovieMatcher?
-You know when trying to find a movie that both you and your friend/partner want to see?
-It can take a long time to find the right movie that both approve, instead you can only use movie matcher.
-You swipe the movies you want to watch, and your partner/friend does the same.
-Then we will arrange a list of movies that you have both agreed to watch.
+You know when you and your friend/partner are trying to find a movie that both of you want to see?
+It can take a long time to find a movie that both approve of...
+With MovieMatcher, you swipe the movies you want to watch and your friend/partner does the same.
+The app matches all your approving swipes and displays them in a couple-specific list.

 ## Contributors
 <table>